rscherrer/ExplicitGenomeSpeciation/README.md

 | seed | Random seed | randomly generated |
 | ntrials | Number of mating trials | 100 |

+# Useful information about the parameters

+Some of the parameters are simulation options:

+* sdsd
+* sdsd
+* dsdsd

 # Use on the cluster